Reconstruction along a geodesic from sphere data in Finsler geometry and anisotropic elasticity: Introduction

 The only thing known about the sphere segments is their radius which corresponds to the travel time.
 This travel time and the origin time can be assumed to be known if the point sources are artificially produced by sending waves from the set~$U$ and measuring the arrivals of scattered wave fronts from point scatterers.

 We prove in theorem~\ref{thm:RU} that this data determines the curvature operator and the Jacobi fields backwards along any geodesic hitting~$U$.
 The data consists of spheres, so we may use the associated normal coordinates to describe~$M$ outside~$U$.
-In these coordinates the local Riemannian metric is determined by the sphere data as we sho in theorem~\ref{thm:Riemann}.
+In these coordinates the local Riemannian metric (also known as the fundamental tensor) is determined by the sphere data as we show in theorem~\ref{thm:Riemann}.